rutujamadane19/GoogleGirlHackathon/README.md

 - *Machine Learning*: Scikit-learn, TensorFlow, Gemini
 - *Database*: SQLite (for simplicity, can be scaled to other databases), MySQL
 - *Virtual Environments*: Virtualenv
+## ML models
+- Models .ipynb are stored in Disease_Models directory
 ## Installation and Setup
 To run Metamate, follow these steps: